2016 Quilt Extravaganza – February Block of the Month

-The second block of the 2016 Quilt Extravaganza is here!
-In this month’s block, you’ll learn how to create a Be My Valentine block using the Carefree Curves template.
+This is the second block of the 2016 Quilt Extravaganza !
+In this BOM, we will create a Be My Valentine block using the Carefree Curves template.
 Don’t worry; we will not set in any curved seams.

-Have you selected fabrics and created the strata for your 2016 Block of the Month?
-Check out the details in the January 9 blog.
-I encourage you to use as many scraps from your stash as possible.
+Select fabrics to create the strata for this 2016 Block of the Month Use as many scraps from your stash as possible.

 - One neutral fabric strata